History of PARC

 In 2015, Panalpina and Cardiff launched their second KTP.
 This was a double KTP, bringing together the Business School with the School of Engineering to develop a new approach to introduce 3DP into global supply chains.
 The project was successfully completed in 2017 and culminated in the printing of a '3DP watch' case study that was presented at the G7 conference in Canada, the development of a new approach that considers both supply chain and engineering considerations, and the publication of an article in the Journal of Operations Management.
 The PARC institute has gained experience in numerous KTPs, which can all be found on our research page under projects.

-In 2016, the centre received direct funding from Panalpina, and was thereby branded the Panalpina Centre for Manufacturing and Logistics Research.
-Employees from Panalpina were established as part of the research centre, which officially took up residence in the Logistics and Operations Management section of Cardiff University Business School.
+In 2016, the centre received direct funding from Panalpina, and was thereby branded the Panalpina Research Centre (PARC).
+Employees from Panalpina worked directly with the centre, which officially took up residence in the Aberconway Building of Cardiff University Business School.
 In 2019, Panalpina was acquired by DSV, thus becoming DSV Panalpina; the company decided to maintain and further develop the PARC Institute to help further their research in sustainable supply chain solutions.

 In 2018, Mike Wilson received the title of Honorary Visiting Professor role at Cardiff Business School.
 In awarding the title, the Business School highlighted Mike's contribution to the PARC Institute, Cardiff Business School and the University as a whole.